Back to Resources

 Competitive Positioning

 Describe your competitors and the agent analyzes their likely positioning, messaging strategies, and creative approaches.
 It identifies gaps in the competitive landscape and recommends differentiation strategies.
 This feeds directly into campaign briefs and ad concepts.
+For example: “Our main competitors are Trade Coffee and Atlas Coffee Club.
+How should we differentiate?”
+The agent analyzes their public positioning and identifies specific angles they are not using that you could own.

 Budget Allocation